shubhiM/objects/README.md

              9. <IDENTIFIER> . <IDENTIFIER> (x, y, z)  identifiers should be in scope and function arity should be correct.
             10: <IDENTIFIER> . <IDENTIFIER> := <something> both indentifiers should be in scope.

-#### Type system : New type is introduced TyClass which will get instantiated for each class definition.
-Thus, each class is a new custom type.
+#### ResolveObjTypes :
+A new phase is introduced in the compiler pipeline in which we instantiate a TyClass Type for each class definition and also bind this type wherever object is created.
+Thus, for every object we create we have an information about its class/Type and also an environment in which we map this object with its associated type.
+The object - TyClass mapping in environment is used to desugar getters and setters on objects to directory contain offset instead of respective field or method name.
+Going forward we use these desugared syntax forms to anf and compile the program.

+1. TyClass
- 1. TyClass will get created for each class definition.
-TyClass(field_types, method_types, pos) where field_types and         method_types are both 'a bind list.
+ TyClass will get created for each class definition.
+TyClass(class_name, field_types, method_types, pos) where field_types and         method_types are both 'a bind list and classname is a string

-         | TyClass of 'a bind list * 'a bind list * 'a
+         | TyClass of string * 'a bind list * 'a bind list * 'a

    Example: TyClass for Point2D class introduced above.

                  field_types_2D = [BName(x, TyCon(int, pos), pos);